Commentaries on

 While Antony goes around behaving like a wild Greek or luxurious Egyptian, Octavius is a high-level antecedent of the 1950s-era boss of “the man in the gray flannel suit”: [11] he thinks of Rome first and does what’s needed to keep the machinery of state running and the coffers full, and thinks others should always bear in mind the same concerns.

-Enobarbus is mildly rebuked for trying to butt in, but Agrippa helps resolve the tension between them, at least for the present, by successfully proposing a match between Caesar’s sister Octavia and Antony: “Thou hast a sister by the mother’s side …” (1000, 2.2.126).
+Enobarbus is mildly rebuked for trying to butt in, but Agrippa helps resolve the tension between them, at least for the present, by successfully proposing a match between Octavius’s sister Octavia and Antony: “Thou hast a sister by the mother’s side …” (1000, 2.2.126).
 Dynastic obligation will bring these two men of very different character together and keep them from tearing the country apart, or at least that’s the plan.

 Act 2, Scene 3 (1003-04, Antony promises Octavia that he will behave like a proper husband; a soothsayer tells Antony to stay away from the lucky Octavius Caesar; uneasy, Antony resolves to return to Egypt.)

-Antony speaks to a soothsayer, who tells him to stay away from Caesar because this opponent is bound to rise higher than Antony: “If thou dost play with him at any game, / Thou art sure to lose …” (1004, 2.3.24-25).
-Caesar is almost as much an “evil spirit” for Antony as Julius Caesar was for Brutus on the plain at Philippi in Julius Caesar.
-[11] In his presence, the great Roman is afraid, unmanned.
+Antony speaks to a soothsayer, who tells him to stay away from Octavius because this opponent is bound to rise higher than Antony: “If thou dost play with him at any game, / Thou art sure to lose …” (1004, 2.3.24-25).
+Octavius is almost as much an “evil spirit” for Antony as Julius Caesar was for Brutus on the plain at Philippi in Julius Caesar.
+[14] In his presence, the great Roman is afraid, unmanned.

-Antony knows this, and says of Caesar that “the very dice obey him” (1004, 2.3.32).
+Antony knows this, and says of Octavius that “the very dice obey him” (1004, 2.3.32).
 Fortune seems to be on the younger man’s side, even though Antony is a ladies’ man and ought to be on better terms with Dame Fortune.
 Antony resolves to return to Egypt: “though I make this marriage for my peace, / I’th’ East my pleasure lies” (1004, 2.3.38-39).

-Act 2, Scenes 4-5 (1004-08, Lepidus goes after Sextus Pompeius, and must be late to Misenum and his meeting with the other two triumvirs; Lepidus also tells Maecenas and Agrippa move up the departure dates of Antony and Octavius Caesar; Cleopatra teases absent Antony about their fishing trips, but is then stricken with jealousy when she hears about his marriage to Octavia: she strikes the messenger who gives her this news.)
+Act 2, Scenes 4-5 (1004-08, Lepidus goes after Sextus Pompeius, and must be late to Misenum and his meeting with the other two triumvirs; Lepidus also tells Maecenas and Agrippa to move up the departure dates of Antony and Octavius Caesar; Cleopatra teases absent Antony about their fishing trips, but is then stricken with jealousy when she hears about his marriage to Octavia: she strikes the messenger who gives her this news.)

 In the fourth scene, we learn that Lepidus will be late on his way to Misenum where the triumvirate will meet.
-No doubt we are to understand his lateness as symptomatic of his weak position within the second triumvirate (1004-05, 2.4.1-10).
+No doubt we are to understand his lateness as symptomatic of his weak position within the Second Triumvirate (1004-05, 2.4.1-10).

 In the fifth scene, Cleopatra has fun at Antony’s expense, saying that he’s like the great fish she proposes to catch in the Nile: “I’ll think them every one an Antony” (1005, 2.5.14; see lines 10-14).
-And Charmian reminds Cleopatra of the time when she tricked Antony while they were fishing together, hanging an already dead fish on his hook for him to haul in (1005, 2.5.15-18).
+Charmian reminds Cleopatra of the time when she tricked Antony while they were fishing together, hanging an already dead fish on his hook for him to haul in (1005, 2.5.15-18).

 Cleopatra seems to delight in stealing from Antony his masculine symbolic power (the sword with which he earned victory against the conspirators Brutus and Cassius, who killed his friend Julius) and donning it herself: she recounts how she drank him to bed and then “put my tires and mantles on him, whilst / I wore his sword Philippan” (1005, 2.5.22-23).
+She will again play the role of a man, though in deadly earnest then, at the Battle of Actium when she commands her own Egyptian fleet.

 Act 2, Scene 6 (1008-11, Sextus Pompeius reconciles with Octavius Caesar, Antony, and Lepidus and accepts their peace terms; Menas and Enobarbus trade wisdom on Sextus as well as Octavius Caesar and Antony—they don’t see Antony’s marriage to Octavia bringing these two men closer together.)